 How to Choose the Right Water Conditioner

-Choose a conditioner that can handle the daily water usage in your household or facility.
-A family of four, for instance, typically needs a unit that supports at least 10–12 GPM.
+Don’t undersize your system.
+You need a conditioner that can comfortably handle the daily water usage for your home or facility.
+For example, a typical family of four usually needs a unit capable of at least 10–12 GPM (gallons per minute) to keep up with peak demand.

 Top Features to Look for in a Water Conditioner

-- Pre-Filter Integration: Captures sediment and protects the main system
+- Pre-Filter Integration: This is non-negotiable.
+A good pre-filter catches sediment and protects the main conditioning unit, making it last longer.

 Pros and Cons of Water Conditioners